MSc Aviation Engineering and Management

 Teaching

 You will be taught through a variety of lectures, tutorials and practical laboratory work.
-On average you can expect to be in classroom-based activities for around 12 hours per week, you will also need to devote around 30 hours per week to self-study, such as conducting research and preparing for your assessments and lectures.
+On average you can expect to be in classroom-based activities for around 12 hours per week, you will also need to devote around 30 hours per week to self-study.

 Assessment